Sweetchuck/drupal-arangodb/README.md

 # ArangoDB integrator

-This module uses ArangoDB as datastorage for different services.
+This module uses ArangoDB as data storage for different services.

+## ToDo

+* no yet.

 ## Features